Ancient-Wisdom.Co.Uk

 Passage mounds rank among the largest prehistoric structures left by the megalithic builders.
 They are strongly associated with astronomy, and share constructional features with both dolmens and Pyramids.

-There are several substantial passage-mounds across western Europe, some of which can have only been built with the support of a large-scale 'civil' organisation of skills, labour, materials etc. The fact that several of the largest mounds were built at the same period of prehistory (3,300 - 3,000 BC), combined with similar construction principles, art, design and orientation of passages, leads one to look the development of these structures at this particular period of prehistory, as representing the result of an establish and structured society (civilisation).
-This period is recognised as the creation date for several other important European megalithic complexes and prominent structures (let alone the start of the Egyptian dynasties), and it will come as no surprise to many if one day, a connection is made between these hitherto apparently separate cultures.
+There are several substantial passage-mounds across western Europe, some of which can have only been built with the support of a large-scale organisation of skills, labour, materials etc. The fact that the majority of the largest European passage-mounds were built at the same period of prehistory (c.
+3,500 - 3,000 BC), combined with similar construction principles, art, design and orientation of passages, leads one to look at the development of these structures at this particular period of prehistory as representing the result of an establish and structured society.

-Passage mounds are suggested to have originated from the basic circle or henge monuments, such as at Brynn Celli Ddu, in Wales.
+Passage mounds are generally considered to have originated from the basic circle or henge monuments, such as at Brynn Celli Ddu, in Wales.
 However, there are components in the design of the mound which can be seen in other megalithic structures.
-The principle of building a structure which allows sunlight (or other) to enter it at selected times of the year is echoed across Egypt both in the pyramids of the north, and the temple complexes such as Thebes in the south.
-The internal masonry that composes the passage and chamber of European passage mounds also shares a strong similarity to that of dolmens, which themselves range from a simple dolmen (chamber) to a dolmen including a passage.
+The principle of orientating a structure to allow sunlight to enter it at selected times of the year is echoed in the construction of Egyptian monuments.

-The following picture is of the Zambujeiro passage-mound in Portugal, which has had a large part of the mound removed revealing the passage masonry, showing strong similarities with the passage-dolmens of France .
+This picture is of the Zambujeiro passage-mound in Portugal, which has had a large part of the mound removed revealing the passage masonry, showing strong similarities with the Allees-couverte of France .

-Also in Ireland, the 'Mound of hostages' - on the Hill of Tara in Ireland is a legendary sacred site.
+The 'Mound of hostages' - on the Hill of Tara in Ireland is a legendary sacred site (The Sacred Heart of Ireland).
 Along with many other passage mounds, it is orientated to allow the passage of sunlight to 'penetrate' its body only once each year.
+The connection between the female Earth-goddess and the male Solar-God is obvious.

 (More about Tara Hill)